stakater/mto-docs/content/integrations/openbao/readme.md

 ## What it saves you

-Setting a tenant up in OpenBao by hand means creating, per tenant: an OpenBao namespace; a KV secrets engine, a transit engine and a PKI certificate authority inside it; a policy for every application at every access level; a Kubernetes auth role for every ServiceAccount that logs in; and an OIDC role for every identity-provider group that should be able to sign in.
+Setting a tenant up in OpenBao manually means creating, per tenant: an OpenBao namespace; a KV secrets engine, a transit engine and a PKI certificate authority inside it; a policy for every application at every access level; a Kubernetes auth role for every ServiceAccount that logs in; and an OIDC role for every identity-provider group that should be able to sign in.
 All of it has to be revisited whenever a namespace is added, an application is deployed, or a team's access changes.

-The extension derives all of it from the `Tenant` resource you already maintain, and keeps it in step as the tenant changes — creating what is now needed and removing what no longer applies.
+The extension derives all of it from the [`Tenant`](../../concepts/tenant.md) resource you already maintain, and keeps it in step as the tenant changes — creating what is now needed and removing what no longer applies.

 The other half is what it removes from application teams.
 A developer never writes an OpenBao policy and never holds a static OpenBao credential.
 They declare what the application needs in annotations on its ServiceAccount, and the pod authenticates with the token Kubernetes already gives it.